Author Guidelines

 Initial Submission

-Submissions undergo initial evaluation and Technology-Based Quality Assurance, including:
+All submissions undergo initial editorial screening and Technology-Based Quality Assurance, including:

 Article Processing Charges (APC)